nanbando/core/docs/plugins.rst

 - ``nanbando/mysql`` - This plugin backups your mysql-database with the ``mysqldump`` command
 - ``nabando/jackrabbit`` - This plugin will backups your jackrabbit data by exporting into xml
+- ``nabando/sulu`` - This plugin provides presets and auto-detection for sulu applications

 .. _`composer`: https://getcomposer.org/
 .. _`embedded-composer`: https://github.com/dflydev/dflydev-embedded-composer